 When you buy a new bathroom faucet, it usually comes with a drain stop.
-Your new bathroom faucet includes everything needed to install the new drain plug, including the pull rod attachments and, in some cases, the pull rod -- the long rod that runs from the base of the faucet to under the sink.
+Your new bathroom faucet includes everything needed to install the new drain plug, including the pull rod attachments and, in some cases, the pull rod — the long rod that runs from the base of the faucet to under the sink.
 This rod is the one you pull to engage, or stop up, the drain.
 Not all manufacturers include this part; in fact, some do not include anything but the drain plug and its hardware.

-The pop-up drain plug is a complicated piece of equipment and includes several different individual parts.
-The first is the drain itself, which is the round part that sits inside the sink and is made of metal.
+The pop-up drain plug looks like a complicated piece of equipment, but it works via a relatively simple lever mechanism.
+The first part is the drain itself, which is the round part that sits inside the sink and is made of metal.
 It has a long drainpipe attachment that slides into the sink's drain hole.
 A mounting nut attaches to the pipe, securing it to the sink.

 The fact that a drain plug comes with your faucet has more to do with looks than with function.
 The drain is the only other visible part of the faucet and sink, so the finish has to match the faucet.
 If the plug did not come with the faucet, and you install a chrome faucet in place of a brushed nickel faucet, you will have a brushed nickel drain and shiny chrome faucet, which simply does not match.

 To install the faucet drain, coat the lip of the drain with silicone or plumber's putty.
 Slide the drainpipe through the sink, attach the mount nut underneath the drain and tighten it.
-Push the drain rod -- the lever extending horizontally from the drainpipe -- through one of the holes in the vertical drain plug rod extending down from the faucet.
+Push the drain rod — the lever extending horizontally from the drainpipe — through one of the holes in the vertical drain plug rod extending down from the faucet.

 Steve Smith has published articles on a wide range of topics including cars, travel, lifestyle, business, golf, weddings and careers.
 His articles, features and news stories have appeared in newspapers, consumer magazines and on various websites.
 Smith holds a Bachelor of Arts in English and journalism from University of New Hampshire Durham.